-During the period ended December 31, 2017, we granted 274,000 RSUs of common stock under the 2012 Incentive Plan to our board, executive officers and other employees.
-The time-based RSUs were granted with a weighted average grant date fair value of \$12.26 per share and vest 12 monthly installments over a one year period from the grant date, or in annual installments over a three year period from the grant date.
-The net sales performance-based RSUs were granted with a weighted-average grant date fair value of \$13.35 per share and vest upon achieving net sales targets over a three year period from the grant date.
+During the year ended December 31, 2019, we granted 333,000 RSUs of common stock under the 2012 Incentive Plan to our board, executive officers and other employees, which are composed of both time-based RSUs and share-price performance-based RSUs.
+The time-based RSUs were granted with a weighted-average grant date fair value \$8.59 per share and vest in 12 monthly installments over a one year period from the grant date or in annual installments over three year period from the grant date.
+The share-price performance-based RSUs were granted with a weighted-average grant date fair value of \$4.38 per share and vest upon achieving share-price targets over a three year period from the grant date.

-During the period ended December 31, 2016, we granted 281,000 RSUs of common stock under the 2012 Incentive Plan to our board, executive officers and other employees.
-The time-based RSUs were granted with a weighted average grant date fair value of \$10.06 per share and vest in 12 monthly installments over a one year year period from the grant date, or in annual installments over a three year period from the grant date.
-The net sales performance-based RSUs were granted with a weighted-average grant date fair value of \$8.16 per share and vest upon achieving net sales targets over a three year period from the grant date.
+During the year ended December 31, 2018, we granted 692,000 RSUs of common stock under the 2012 Incentive Plan to our board, executive officers and other employees, which are composed of both time-based RSUs and net sales and earnings per share performance-based RSUs.
+The time-based RSUs were granted with a weighted-average grant date fair value of \$10.05 per share and vest in 12 monthly installments over a one year period from the grant date or in annual installments over a three year period from the grant date.
+The net sales and EBITDA performance-based RSUs were granted with a weighted-average grant date fair value of \$11.20 per share and vest upon achieving net sales and EBITDA targets over a three year period from the grant date.
+The share-price performance-based RSUs were granted with a weighted-average grant date fair value of \$11.20 per share and vest upon achieving net sales and EBITDA targets over a three year period from the grant date.
+The share-price performance-based RSUs were granted with a weighted-average grant date fair value of \$4.73 per share and vest upon achieving share-price targets over a three year period from the grant date.

 Except for share-price performance-based RSUs, RSUs are valued at the market value on the date of grant, which is the grant date share price discounted for expected dividend payments during the vesting period.
 For RSUs with post-vesting restrictions, a Finnerty Model was utilized to calculate a valuation discount from the market value of common shares reflecting the restriction embedded in the RSUs preventing the sale of the underlying shares over a certain period of time.
-Using assumptions previously determined for the application of the option pricing model at the valuation date, the Finnerty Model discount for lack of marketability is approximately 11.9 percent for a common share.
+Using assumptions previously determined for the application of the option pricing model at the valuation date, the Finnerty Model discount for lack of marketability is approximately 13.4 percent for a common share.